Hasan Brkić: Communist Yugoslavia

 After the war was over, Brkić was in various posts in SFR Yugoslavia.
 He was a minister of finance in the First Government of the People's Republic of Bosnia and Herzegovina, state secretary of the National Agriculture and state deputy secretary in foreign affairs in the Government of the Federative People's Republic of Yugoslavia.
 From 1958 to 1961, he was a secretary of the industry of the Federal Executive Council, from 1961 to 1963 he was a vice president of the Executive Council of the People's Republic of Bosnia and Herzegovina, and from 1963 until his death he was a president of the Executive Council of the Socialist Republic of Bosnia and Herzegovina (de facto a prime minister).

 Along with the state posts, Brkić also held a number of posts within the Party.
 He was a member of the Politburo of the Central Committee of the Communist Party of Bosnia and Herzegovina and a member of the Central Committee of the League of Communists of Yugoslavia.
 From 1952 he was a member of the Executive Council of the League of Communists of Bosnia and Herzegovina, and from 1965 had a rank of a colonel in Yugoslav People's Army.

+Legacy

 Brkić dealt with economic policy and his works about it were published in journals "Naša stvarnost" (Our Reality) and "Pogled" (The View) and others.
 In 1957, he published a book "U matici života" (In Mainstream of Life).

 Brkić was decorated with Partisan Memorial (1941) and Order of People's Hero of Yugoslavia (27 November 1953).

 Brkić died on 14 June 1965 in Sarajevo and is buried at the Bare cemetery.

+A street in Sarajevo bears his name.